-There are four built-in speakers in PX-350, two woofers and two tweeters.
-The amplification system offers total of 16 Watts output that is powerful enough for homes and small lounges
+There are four built-in speakers in PX-350, two woofers, and two tweeters.
+The amplification system offers a total of 16 Watts output that is powerful enough for homes and small lounges

-Besides the wonderful sound and action, the PX-350 offers a variety digital features, including onboard metronome, recording, split, layering and duet mode.
-Additionally, the impressive 180 rhythms allows you to create a huge variation of music.
+Besides the wonderful sound and action, the PX-350 offers a variety of digital features, including onboard metronome, recording, split, layering, and duet mode.
+Additionally, the impressive 180 rhythms allow you to create a huge variation of music.

 Additionally, when you are done recording, you can save your work as a two-channel WAV file by plugging in a USB flash drive into the USB port on the front panel.

 The Casio PX-350 allows you to layer sounds together, or split the keyboard.
-Furthermore, you can layer two sounds in the right side and two sounds in the left as well.
-Therefore, you can easily create a small band ensemble at your finger tip, literally.
+Furthermore, you can layer two sounds on the right side and two sounds on the left as well.
+Therefore, you can easily create a small band ensemble at your fingertip, literally.

 The PX-350 features a range of connectivity options: